Boston Construction Accident Lawyer

 All third-party settlements must be approved by a judge where the lawsuit is pending or an administrative judge at the Massachusetts Department of Industrial Accidents.
 Your construction accident attorney will prepare a Section 15 Petition that summarizes the accident, injuries and medical treatment, the amount of the workers compensation lien.
 The petition will include the amount of the attorney’s fee, the amount of attorney costs and the amount to be paid for the Section 15 Lien.

 To begin your third-party lawsuit, contact our Boston construction accident attorney.

 Why Hire a Boston Construction Accident Attorney?

-One prominent challenge facing construction accident lawsuits is gathering evidence.
-The injured party needs to obtain the legal analysis of experts and engineers in the management of construction job sites to identify potential safety violations.
+One main challenge facing construction accident lawsuits is gathering evidence.
+The injured worker needs to obtain the legal analysis of experts and engineers in the management of construction job sites to identify potential safety violations.
 They then need to present a compelling liability argument to show that the Boston construction site accident was caused by the negligence of the defendants.
 This is done by identifying, obtaining, and interviewing expert witnesses to analyze the evidence.

 Our experienced Boston construction accident lawyers could help the individual through this complicated process.
 We have experience working with construction industry experts and could help the plaintiff put together the evidence needed to develop the case.